Beverly J. Evans

 Publications

-Book chapter "Marie Laurencin: From 'Apollinaire and His Friends' to the Ballets Russes."
-Creative Women and the First World War: Professional Trajectories in Times of Crisis.
-Forthcoming.
+Book chapter “Marie Laurencin: From ‘Apollinaire and His Friends’ to the Ballets Russes.”
+Creative Women of the Lost Generation: Women in the Arts in the Wake of the Great War: Professional Trajectories in Times of Crisis.
+Eds.
+Kimberly Francis and Margot Irvine.
+New York and London: Routledge, 2023.

 Review of De Gendt, Anne-Marie, and Alicia C. Montoya, eds.
 La pensée sérielle, du Moyen Age aux Lumières.
 Leiden and Boston: Brill, 2018.
-Forthcoming, Dalhousie French Studies.
+Dalhousie French Studies 119 (Spring 2021)

 “The Life and Afterlife of French WW I Songs: National Identity Then and Now,” French Cultural Studies 28.2 (2017).